claytonbarrozo/arcade_game/README.md

 This simple game, you need just get to the water to win a point.

-If a bug hit you lose a point.
+If a bug hits you lose a point.

 Please click [here](https://claytonbarrozo.github.io/arcade_game/index.html) to play the game on your browser.